cloudfoundry/cli/README.md

 Repositories communicate with the api endpoints through a Gateway (see ```src/cf/net```).

-Repositories return a Domain Object and an ApiStatus object.
+Repositories return a Domain Object and an ApiResponse object.

 Domain objects are data structures related to Cloud Foundry (see ```src/cf/domain```).

-ApiStatus objects convey a variety of important error conditions (see ```src/cf/net/api_status```).
+ApiResponse objects convey a variety of important error conditions (see ```src/cf/net/api_status```).

 Managing dependencies